mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Should we use two bits for labeling the outputs to clearly distinguish the old outputs that did not use the labeling scheme?
-This could come in handy to immediately spend an output that is received with the old scheme as it could be susceptible to a replay attack so it should be immediately spent.
 - Is it worth implementing other solutions as well (e.g. output history + sweeping) which seem to have more problems and introduce complexity to wallet handling?
 - Should the user have a transaction configuration option that, when enabled, would require a manual confirmation of the receiving transactions?
 The user manually confirming the outputs they would receive prevents dusting attacks (regardless of the cost) and severely limits any other utxo spoofing methods.
 It also allows the user to have full control over what outputs they will have in their wallet.